Professor Rogge will be accepting applications for graduate students for the 2023-2024 academic year.

 - Health behaviors/factors (e.g., exercise, diet, sleep hygiene)

-collectively contribute to the development of relationship and family health and discord.
+collectively contribute to the development of individual, relationships, and family wellbeing and flourishing or discord and distress.

 In addition, Dr. Rogge's research also explores methods of preventing marital and family discord through interventions designed to strengthen relationships and families.